 Before we know it, our least favorite time of year will be coming around again: April 15th, the deadline to file your taxes.

-There’s nothing wrong with paying taxes; our country is one of the best places in the world to live thanks to what our taxes do for us.
-On the other hand, there’s no reason to give Uncle Sam any more money then he’s entitled to.
+There’s nothing wrong with paying taxes.
+Our country is one of the best places in the world to live thanks to what our taxes do for us.
+On the other hand, there’s no reason to give Uncle Sam any more money than he’s entitled to.

 The purchase of an RV is a large investment for most families.
-One thing that may help soften the blow to your budget is that, in many instances, your recreational vehicle purchase will be partially offset by some very helpful tax deductions that are completely legal and fully supported by the IRS.
+One thing that may help soften the blow to your budget is the fact that your RV purchase will be partially offset by some very helpful tax deductions that are completely legal and fully supported by the IRS.

 Yes, even Uncle Sam tries to help when he can.